cct-datascience/sorghum_100_masks/README.md

 The soil masking algorithm is from Burnette et al (2019) and is documented here: https://github.com/terraref/extractors-stereo-rgb/tree/master/canopycover

-The dataset has been used in two Kaggle competitions:
+The Sorghum 100 dataset has been used in two Kaggle competitions:

 * 2021: https://www.kaggle.com/c/sorghum-biomass-prediction/overview/iccv-2021-cvppa
 * 2022: https://www.kaggle.com/competitions/sorghum-id-fgvc-9/overview